A financial modelling process to validate the assumptions and risk assessment of different roll-out scenarios.

 Robust Commercialisation – have a well thought out strategy and business model to ensure financial success.
 Not winging it or trusting your gut.

 Alignment – have fast and aligned decision-making.
 Not spinning wheels or procrastinating on moving forward.

-Value for Money – at $15,000 this is a highimpact, low-cost method to get the clarity and confidence on the way forward so you can move into action.
+Value for Money – this is a highimpact, low-cost method to get the clarity and confidence on the way forward so you can move into action.